-When FortiClient Telemetry is connected to FortiGate, endpoints can participate in Security Fabric or compliance enforcement.
+When FortiClient Telemetry is connected to FortiGate, endpoints can participate in the Security Fabric or compliance enforcement.

-For information on FortiGate, see the FortiOS Handbook, available in the Fortinet Document Library.
+For information on FortiGate, see the FortiOS Handbook.

 FortiAnalyzer

 FortiAnalyzer can receive logs from endpoints connected to FortiGate or EMS, and you can use FortiAnalyzer to analyze the logs and run reports.
 FortiAnalyzer receives logs directly from FortiClient.